Gallup polling data

 Gallup Panel - COVID-19 Survey

 The COVID-19 web survey began fielding on March 13, 2020 with daily random samples of U.S. adults, aged 18 and older who are members of the Gallup Panel.
 Approximately 1,200 daily completes were collected from March 13 through April 26, 2020.
-From April 27 to August 16, 2020 approximately 500 daily completes are being collected.
+From April 27 to August 16, 2020 approximately 500 daily completes were collected.
 Starting August 17, 2020, the survey moved from daily surveying to a survey conducted one time per month over a two week field period (typically the last two weeks of the month).

-The documentation is contained within an Excel file
+The documentation is contained within an Excel file.

 Data file (SPSS, Stata, Documentation):